flexera-public/policy_templates/cost/azure/unattached_volumes/README.md

-# Azure Unattached Volumes
+# Azure Delete Unattached Volumes

 ## What it does

 This Policy Template scans all volumes in the given account and identifies any unattached volumes that have been unattached for at least the number of user-specified days.
+Using log analytics, we will determine the number of days the disk has been ditached.
 If any are found, an incident report will show the volumes, and related information and an email will be sent to the user-specified email address.

 If the user approves that the volumes should be deleted, the policy will delete the volumes.
 If the volume is not able to be deleted, say, due to it being locked, the volume will be tagged to indicate the error that was received.